phylum-dev/phylum-analyze-pr-action/README.md

             phylum-ci \
               --exclude "/requirements-*.txt" \
               --exclude "build.gradle" "fixtures/"
-          # Perform analysis as part of a group-owned project.
+          # Perform analysis as part of an organization and/or group-owned project.
+          # When an org is specified, a group name must also be specified.
-          # A paid account is needed to use groups: https://phylum.io/pricing
+          # A paid account is needed to use orgs or groups: https://phylum.io/pricing
+          cmd: phylum-ci --org my_org --group my_group
           cmd: phylum-ci --group my_group
           # Analyze all dependencies in audit mode,
           # to gain insight without failing builds.